codio/knowledge/source/instructors/authoring/guides/settings/page.rst

      :alt: Layouts

-The dropdown list contains the available layouts.

 :ref:`click here <specify-panel>` for information on how to reference these panels when auto opening code files, url previews or terminal windows.

-The top-most entry in the Layout dropdown is **Previous**.
-This means it will use the same panel layout as specified on the previous page.

 .. _show-hide-folders: